 Children experience nature first hand through a series of engaging and achievable practical activities, including having the freedom to explore and experience the natural world in all seasons and all weathers.
-Children will have the freedom to explore and experience the natural world in all seasons and in all weathers.
 The Forest School experience brings learning to life as it is an ideal environment in which to work co-operatively with others, solve problems, take risks, be creative and develop independence.
 Some of the ways this is achieved include:

 - Playing games

 - Pond dipping

 - Den building or making shelters